ozguryazilimas/wp-postane/relevanssi/readme.txt

 * John Calahan for extensive 4.0 beta testing.

 == Changelog ==
+= 4.18.2 =
+* New feature: Relevanssi now has a debug mode that will help troubleshooting and support.
+* Minor fix: Using the_permalink() caused problems with search result links.
+That is now fixed.
+Relevanssi no longer hooks onto `the_permalink` hook and instead uses `post_link` and other similar hooks.

 = 4.18.1 =
 * New feature: New filter hook `relevanssi_add_highlight_and_tracking` can be used to force Relevanssi to add the `highlight` and tracking parameters to permalinks.
 * Changed behaviour: The 'relevanssi_wpml_filter' filter function now runs on priority 9 instead of 10 to avoid problems with custom filters on relevanssi_hits_filter.